Children's burns service

 Recovery

-You’ll visit us in our Jungle room or Bubble room until your burn is fully healed.
+You’ll visit us in our Bubble room (images top right) or Jungle room (images bottom right) until your burn is fully healed.

 Discharge and after care